 During her WWE run, she appeared on a week-long strip of episodes of Family Feud, Project Runway, and Redemption Song hosted by WWE superstar Chris Jericho, and was a regular for the Playboy TV hidden camera series Totally Busted.

-Candice has been married for ten years to Ken Ehrlich, a chiropractor in Los Angeles.
-The couple have three children together: five-year old AkiAnne, two-year old Ryumi, and two-month old Aloha.
+Candice has been married for nine years to Ken Ehrlich, a chiropractor in Los Angeles.
+The couple have two children together: four-year old AkiAnne, and Ryumi, who will turn two in October.